Southwind Adventures

 How much money should I bring?

-Should I bring cash or traveler's checks?
+Should I bring cash or bank cards?

 Are ATM machines available?